xdmushui/partner-center-sdk/develop/test-and-debug.md

 - Usage summary can't be obtained on sandbox accounts, as this account is primarly meant for testing purpose.

-- APIs related to billing and invoice will not work in Sandbox as no invoices are generated on for this test account.
+- APIs related to billing and invoice will not work in the sandbox, as no invoices are generated for the test account.

 ### Azure plan